DiscoverWithAI/discoverwithai.github.io/documents/interviews/int_3.typ

 *Q: _Were you satisfied with what you organized?_*\
 *A:* Yes, quite satisfied: it could be because I don't really have high expectations so, until now, information I found on the internet and social networks helped me in the right measure, as well as chat bots.
 #v(10pt)
+*Q: _Was it easy to manage and keep track of all the travel tickets, passes and documents?_* \
+Well, yes, fairly easy: in one hand because we didn't have a lot of documents, because I like to improvise for the most part.
+In the other hand, my friends always setup a shared Google Drive folder, so we can find all of what we need there.
 // prenotazioni mail, maps, foto cartina

 // feat: stats tipo strava da postare >>